fauzanfuzi/Project-2.0/README.md

 16/1/2025
-Just noticed that auth is a requirement for the project -project restarted but not from scratch
--old asset retrieve to new laravel project with jetstream -the UI inserted in dashboard
+Just noticed that auth is a requirement for the project -project restarted but not from scratch and also new github -old asset retrieve to new laravel project with jetstream(without testing part) -the UI inserted in dashboard(master.layout no longer needed)